-While total N2O emissions are much lower than CO2 emissions, N2O is approximately 310 times more powerful than CO2 at trapping heat in the atmosphere.
-One of the anthropogenic activities producing N2O in the U.S. is fuel combustion in motor vehicles.
-In 2006, N2O emissions from mobile source combustion were approximately 9% of total U.S. N2O emissions.
-It is estimated that the N2O emissions account for about 2% of the total GHG emissions from a typical light-duty vehicle.
-N2O is emitted directly from motor vehicles and its formation is highly dependent on temperature and the type of emission control system used.
-Temperatures favorable for N2O formation are achieved inside catalytic converter systems, especially during coldstart conditions when engine exhaust temperatures are lower.
+While total N_2O emissions are much lower than CO_2 emissions, N_2O is approximately 310 times more powerful than CO_2 at trapping heat in the atmosphere.
+One of the main anthropogenic activities producing N_2O in the U.S. is fuel combustion in motor vehicles.
+In 2006, N_2O emissions from mobile source combustion were approximately 9% of total U.S. N_2O emissions.
+It is estimated that the N_2O emissions account for about 2% of the total GHG emissions from a typical light-duty vehicle.
+N_2O is emitted directly from motor vehicles and its formation is highly dependent on temperature and the type of emission control system used.

+Temperatures favorable for N2O formation are achieved inside catalytic converter systems, especially during cold-start conditions when engine exhaust temperatures are lower.

-Catalyst efficiency and age are also important factors in $N_2O$ formation.
-At higher efficiencies and lower ages, $N_2O$ formation is lower.
-In addition to direct $N_2O$ emissions, NOx emissions from mobile and stationary sources have a significant impact on atmospheric $N_2O$ levels.
-On late model light-duty gasoline vehicles, modern threeway catalyst-based emission control technology combined with effective cold-start engine calibration strategies are very effective at controlling vehicle nitrous oxide emissions.
-Light-duty vehicle N2O emission tests results recently published by ARB and Environment Canada in Atmospheric Environment (vol. 43, 2009) indicate that vehicles certified to the lowest emission certification categories (e.g., certified to ARB's SULEV standards) also have extremely low $N_2O$ emissions (in the range of 0.0-1.5 mg/km).
+Catalyst efficiency and age are also important factors in N2O formation.
+At higher efficiencies and lower ages, N2O formation is lower.
+In addition to direct N2O emissions, NOx emissions from mobile and stationary sources have a significant impact on atmospheric N2O levels.
+On late model light-duty gasoline vehicles, modern three-way catalyst-based emission control technology combined with effective cold-start engine calibration strategies are very effective at controlling vehicle nitrous oxide emissions.
+Light-duty vehicle N2O emission tests results recently published by ARB and Environment Canada in Atmospheric Environment (vol. 43, 2009) indicate that vehicles certified to the lowest emission certification categories (e.g., certified to ARB's SULEV standards) also have extremely low N2O emissions (in the range of 0.0-1.5 mg/km).

-Tightening of hydrocarbon and NOx emission standards over time with the parallel introduction of more effective emission control systems have resulted in lower emissions of $N_2O$ from today's vehicles compared to older vehicles certified to less stringent hydrocarbon and NOx standards.
-The performance of NOx emission control technologies for diesel vehicles such as SCR catalysts and lean NOx adsorber catalysts can also be optimized to minimize $N_2O$ emissions from diesel engines.
+Tightening of vehicle hydrocarbon and NOx emission standards over time with the parallel introduction of more effective emission control systems have resulted in lower emissions of N_2O from today's vehicles compared to older vehicles certified to less stringent hydrocarbon and NOx standards.
+The performance of NOx emission control technologies for diesel vehicles such as SCR catalysts and lean NOx adsorber catalysts can also be optimized to minimize N_2O emissions from diesel engines.

-Methane (CH4)
+5.0 METHANE (CH4)

-According to the United Nation's International Panel on Climate Change (IPCC), methane is more than 20 times as effective as $CO_2$ at trapping heat in the atmosphere.
-Over the last 250 years, the concentration of $CH_4$ in the atmosphere has increased by 148%.
+According to the United Nation's International Panel on Climate Change (IPCC), methane is more than 20 times as effective as CO_2 at trapping heat in the atmosphere.
+Over the last 250 years, the concentration of CH_4 in the atmosphere has increased by 148%.
 Methane is a byproduct of imperfect fuel combustion.
-Methane emissions from mobile sources are emitted from exhaust from vehicles using hydrocarbon fuels, but the anthropogenic contribution of road transport to the global methane inventory is less than 0.5%.
-Emissions of $CH_4$ are a function of the type of fuel used, the design and tuning of the engine, the type of emission control system, the age of the vehicle, as well as other factors.
-Although $CH_4$ emissions from gasoline vehicles are small in terms of global warming potential when compared to N2O emissions, they can be high in natural gasfueled vehicles, as methane is the primary component of natural gas.
+Methane emissions from mobile sources are emitted from the exhausts of vehicles using hydrocarbon fuels, but the anthropogenic contribution of road transport to the global methane inventory is less than 0.5%.
+Emissions of CH_4 are a function of the type of fuel used, the design and tuning of the engine, the type of emission control system, the age of the vehicle, as well as other factors.
+Although CH_4 emissions from gasoline vehicles are small in terms of global warming potential when compared to N_2O emissions, they can be high in natural gas-fueled vehicles, as methane is the primary component of natural gas.

 On light-duty gasoline vehicles, modern three-way catalyst-based emission control technology is effective at reducing all hydrocarbon exhaust emissions including methane.
 Tightening of hydrocarbon emission standards over time with the parallel introduction of more effective emission control systems have resulted in lower emissions of methane from today's vehicles compared to older vehicles certified to less stringent standards.
-Catalyst designs can also be optimized in concert with engine control strategies to oxidize methane exhaust emissions from motor vehicles, including vehicles that operate exclusively on natural gas or bi-fuel vehicles that can operate on either natural gas or gasoline.
-ARB and EPA could also consider including methane in future hydrocarbon vehicle or equipment emission standards (as is currently done in Europe, as opposed to non-methane-based hydrocarbon vehicle or equipment standards) as a strategy to directly limit methane emissions from mobile sources.
+Catalyst designs can also be optimized in concert with engine control strategies to oxidize methane exhaust emissions from motor vehicles including vehicles that operate exclusively on natural gas or bi-fuel vehicles that can operate on either natural gas or gasoline.